Inspiring Kindness and Compassion towards Animals, Our Planet, and Each Other

 A few years later Socks matured and finally started coming to bed at night.
 Jay and I slept much better knowing that she was there with us.
 By then Socks had really connected with us and it was hard to believe that she ever belonged to anyone else; she was so clearly meant to be part of our family.
 Socks was so intelligent that I began training her to be my service dog to help me with PTSD.
 She started going everywhere with me and I, in turn, felt very safe and cared for.
 Socks seemed to know intrinsically how to behave in every circumstance.
 On our property, if another dog were to wander in, Socks would be very protective and defensive over her territory.
 But outside our land, she was very submissive and got along with everyone.
 While at home she was very playful and energetic, when we went out somewhere, she lay down like a perfect angel and was very polite.
 At home Socks might scold our kids if they were to pet her while she was sleeping, but outside the house and our own family, she never growled at anyone.
 Socks followed me everywhere I went and always came when I called her.
 Aside from Jay, Socks became my very best friend.

-Socks came with us to help a sanctuary in trouble in Boston, she helped us open The Gentle Barn in Missouri, she came to Summerfest in Philadelphia, she road in many airplanes, busses, trains, and cars and she was always a perfect lady.
+Socks came with us to help a sanctuary in trouble in Boston, she helped us open other Gentle Barn, she came to Summerfest in Philadelphia, she road in many airplanes, busses, trains, and cars and she was always a perfect lady.
 We went camping and white river rafting together, we played in the snow, we hiked more trails than I can count, and she even road cross country from California to Tennessee to bring our turkey, Adeline to our other Gentle Barn location, driving in the back seat right next to Adeline sharing snacks.
 She played tag with our donkey Addison, she kissed the cows’ noses, and she was always gentle with our chicken, Peggy who lived in the house.

 Thank you for being a part of Socks' story with me.
 The Gentle Barn is so grateful for your support and interest.
 Please consider a General Donation in honor of Socks and all the dogs in our lives that have made life so much more meaningful. ~Ellie